Why offer computer science?

 - The turnkey curriculum and teacher materials, coupled with our intensive training and support model, enables teachers and students who are new to computer science to be successful.

-- In 2016–2017, about 300 teachers are teaching the course nationwide.
+- Each year, hundreds of teachers have taught the course nationwide.
 Teachers help us shape and improve the curriculum and teacher materials and support each other by sharing resources and crowdsourcing solutions.